neoforged/.github/primers/1.21.6/index.md

         - `setTabTooltip` - Sets the tooltip information of the given tab index.
 - `net.minecraft.client.gui.components.toasts`
     - `NowPlayingToast` - A toast that displays the currently playing background music.
+    - `Toast`
-    - `Toast#xPos`, `yPos` - Gets the x and y position in relation to the current toast index.
+        - `xPos`, `yPos` - Gets the x and y position in relation to the current toast index.
+        - `onFinishedRendering` - A method called once the toast has finished rendered on screen.
     - `ToastManager` now takes in the `Options`
         - `showNowPlayingToast`, `hideNowPlayingToast`, `createNowPlayingToast`, `removeNowPlayingToast` - Handles the 'Now Playing' music toast.
         - `$ToastInstance#resetToast` - Resets the toast.